-Here are our other regular Hotel Scoop contributors:
+Here are our other regular Hotel Scoop travel writer contributors:

 A world traveler, Nancy D. Brown has combined her professional writing career with her thirst for adventure.
 As a hotel reviewer specializing in luxury properties, Nancy understands the importance of a great bed, fine food and stellar views.
 Nancy writes from her own experiences – not press releases.
 Her articles have been featured in Shape magazine, Alaska Air, Diablo magazine, 7×7 Magazine, San Jose Mercury News, Chicago Tribune and Contra Costa Times, among others.
 When not on a plane, she lives with her family in the San Francisco Bay Area.
 Read her insider tips on What a Trip, her Writing Horseback blog, and follow Nancy on Instagram and Twitter.